Have you ever heard of integrated marketing communication?

 When I graduated from Boise State in 2011, I applied for several jobs that asked me, as part of the interview process, to develop a basic integrated marketing communication plan.

 I had no idea what it was.
 I’d never even heard the term.
 I had to google it and did a quick crash course but I still didn’t totally get it.

 As you might have guessed, I didn’t get those jobs.

 Afterward, I purchased a textbook, Integrated Marketing Communication: Creative Strategy from Idea to Implementation by Robyn Blakeman so I could learn more about this concept.

-Oddly, the textbook I mentioned falls short in defining it.
+Oddly, the textbook I mentioned falls short of defining it.